frankiej60/Employee_layoffs-Exploratory-data-analysis-03-2020-03-2023-MYSQL-/README.md

 ---

-The data analysis project aims to take the raw data a step further to identify facts from the figures.
+The aim was to make the raw data more useful by taking a dive into the cleaned data.
+This provided insights and identify facts such as the employee layoffs by country, month and year.
+The total number layoffs per company, the stage of the company at the time of laying off employees, identify trends etc.

 ### Data source